ChandanVerma/content-moderation-comments/README.md

-# Content Moderation for Texts (Comments, Profile descriptions)
+# Content Moderation for Comments
-This repo does content moderation for text data in general.
-If any questions, please reach out to Data Science team (Sze Chi, Thulasiram, Chandan).
+This repo does content moderation for text data in general

 # Set-up .env file for testing comment moderation in local
 There needs to be a `.env` file with following parameters.